jasperwelgemoed/jasperwelgemoed.github.io/_projects/CenterpointProject/index.md

 ## Method
 After analysing the existing code base, we concluded that the network was performing great at detecting larger objects like cars, but lacked the ability to detect smaller objects like bicycles and pedestrians.
-SO we decided to make the following adjustments to the existing base code:
+So we decided to make the following adjustments to the existing base code:

 ### 1. Sensor Fusion
 - **Technique:** Early fusion via **PointPainting**: each LiDAR point is enriched with semantic class scores from RGB image segmentation using DeepLabV3 (MobileNetV2 backbone).